Experts: Pierpont Board of Governor's Tuesday agenda could be illegal

 "...Public agencies in this state exist for the singular purpose of representing citizens of this state in governmental affairs," the code reads.
 "It is, therefore, in the best interests of the people of this state for the proceedings of public agencies be conducted openly, with only a few clearly defined exceptions."

-The West Virginia Higher Education Policy Commission, which governs community and technical colleges deferred to comment on the issue and, instead, referred The Times West Virginian to the West Virginia Code governing executive sessions.
+The West Virginia Council for Community and Technical Education, which coordinates administration for community and technical colleges, deferred to comment on the issue and, instead, referred The Times West Virginian to the West Virginia Code governing executive sessions and boards of governors.

 Commented